chriseppstein/chriseppstein.github.com/_source/_posts/2010-02-08-haml-sucks-for-content.markdown

 ---
-title: Haml Sucks at Content
+title: Haml Sucks for Content
-browser_title: Haml Sucks at Content
+browser_title: Haml Sucks for Content
 description: "Haml is awesome, but if you're using it for inline markup, you're doing it wrong."
 category: blogging
 draft: true